danieladams456/aws-data-analytics-cert/Readme.md

     - An event is emitted about once a second for sliding window and once ever time period for tumbling
   - `pump`s select from one stream and insert into the next stream
   - > You can have multiple writers insert into an in-application stream, and there can be multiple readers selected from the stream.
 Think of an in-application stream as implementing a publish/subscribe messaging paradigm.
+  - [Random Cut Forest](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sqlrf-random-cut-forest.html): takes one or more numeric columns and outputs an anomaly score using a machine learning model built during execution time
   - Window types:
     - [Stagger Windows](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/stagger-window-concepts.html): A query that aggregates data using keyed time-based windows that *open as data arrives*.
 The keys allow for multiple overlapping windows.
 Using stagger windows is a windowing method that is suited for analyzing groups of data that arrive at inconsistent times.
     - [Tumbling Windows](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/tumbling-window-concepts.html): A query that aggregates data using distinct time-based windows that open and close at regular intervals.